 How will this affect my relationship with my boss?

 Ideally, it shouldn’t impact your relationship at all, since workers’ compensation is a legitimate entitlement for those injured on the job.
-Unfortunately, not all employers see things this way.
-As mentioned above, your employer is prohibited from retaliating or otherwise discriminating against you for filing a workers’ comp claim, but, unfortunately, sometimes it does happen.
+Unfortunately, not all employers see things that way.
+As mentioned above, your employer is prohibited from retaliating or otherwise discriminating against you for filing a workers’ comp claim, but, unfortunately, it does sometimes happen.

-During our many years of practice, we’ve encountered numerous complex cases and helped clients deal with complications impacting their livelihoods, including returning to work and their relationships at work.
+During the firm’s lawyers’ many years of practice, they’ve encountered numerous complex cases and helped clients deal with complications impacting their livelihoods, including their returns to work and their relationships at work.

 How much compensation can I get from a worker’s comp claim?

-There are several potential sources of compensation in a worker’s compensation claim:
+There are several potential sources of compensation in a worker’s compensation claim.
+These include:

 - Death benefits

-The types of benefits and the amount a worker receives depend on their unique circumstances.
+The types of benefits and the amount that a worker receives depends on their unique circumstances.

 Can I get worker’s compensation if I get in a car accident at work?

-Yes, if the accident happened while the worker was performing their duties, running an errand related to work, or doing anything else work-related.
-In that case, they can file a worker’s compensation claim and would receive benefits.
+Yes, you can, if the accident happened while you were performing your duties, running an errand related to work or doing anything else work-related.
+In that case, you can file a workers’ compensation claim to receive benefits.